lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-sharing-folders.md

 * Irrespective of user roles and privileges, when users log in to Brand Portal, they see all the public folders, and the folders directly shared with them or with a group to which they belong.
 Private folders, or folders shared with other users, are not visible to all users.

-### Sharing folders with user groups on Brand Portal {#sharing-folders-with-user-groups-on-brand-portal}
+### Share folders with user groups on Brand Portal {#sharing-folders-with-user-groups-on-brand-portal}

 Access rights on assets of a folder are dependant on the access rights on its parent folder, irrespective of the settings of children folders.
 This behavior is governed by [ACLs](https://helpx.adobe.com/experience-manager/6-5/sites/administering/using/security.html#PermissionsinAEM) in AEM, as children folders inherit ACLs from their parent folders.
 For example, if a folder A contains folder B which contains folder C, then a user group (or users) having access rights on folder A also have the same access rights on folder B and folder C. Folder B being the child folder of A inherits its ACLs, and folder C being the child folder of B inherits its ACLs.